ejmastnak/ejmastnak.com/content/tutorials/arch/caps2esc.md

 ## Procedure

-The `caps2esc` utility allows you to remap Caps Lock to Escape and Control at the level of the `libevdev` library---just above the kernel---so this solution works both in the Linux console and in a graphical session of the X Window System.
+The `caps2esc` utility allows you to remap Caps Lock to Escape and Control at the level of the `libevdev` library.
+Bonus: because `libevdev` is relatively low level---just above the operating system kernel---this solution works in a plain Linux console in addition to graphical environments.
 Here's what to do:

 ### Installation